Why We Built Lorebase

 We began conceptualizing and building Lorebase long before the current AI boom took over the industry.
 It wasn't conceived to ride a hype train, and it definitely wasn't built to be a thin cloud wrapper.
 It was forged out of sheer necessity.
 We needed a robust, offline-first engine that respected our digital sovereignty and could actually handle the intricate, messy reality of our own worldbuilding and game design processes.

-Building something resilient requires patience, deep technical planning, and a refusal to compromise on data ownership.
+Building something resilient requires patience and deep technical planning.
 Lorebase is the culmination of a career spent learning exactly how things break, and how to build them so they don't.
+Because of that, we have no intention of rushing to the finish line.
+We’re taking the time to fully polish the rough edges, ensuring that what we finally ship is genuinely ready for real work.

-It was created in-house to serve our own purpose and help us survive our own projects.
+It was created in-house to serve the creative chaos of our own projects.
 But maybe you and your team will find it useful, too.